What's New

 2. That row is now highlighted in light blue

-3. Hold X key + drag to select additional text
+3. Press X → drag to select additional text

 4. Text appends to existing notes with semicolon separator